philippejlyu/CSC302/README.md

 To find our backend, please see the **scripts** folder (\*).

-To fubd current issues, please see the **Issues** section of this repo.
+To find current issues, please see the **Issues** section of this repo.

 This application involves the **Python** language and the **datasette** and **sqlite-utils** packages.
 Please ensure you have **Python 3** and **Git** installed on your computer before proceeding.